 A NARS from Eastern Africa, KARI (Kenyan Agricultural Research Institute) will be PI of the project and play a major role from the very beginning of the phenotyping process.
 Parts of the drought areas in Kenya (and particularly the Kiboko region) are representative of many areas in Eastern and Southern Africa (ESA).

-26. Project No G4008.56: Drought tolerant maize for Asia
+23. Project No G4008.56: AMDROUT: Asian Maize Drought Tolerance project

 - Duration: Nov 2008-Oct 2013 - Total budget: USD 1,500,000

 Bindiganavile S Vivek, CIMMYT